Exporting to United Arab Emirates

 -

-Education is one of the UAE’s top priorities, as it aims to build a knowledge-based economy and position itself as the academic hub in the Gulf region.
-There’s also an increasing focus on technical and vocational training.
+Education is one of the top priorities for the UAE government, which is keen to build a knowledge based economy and position itself as the academic hub in the region.
+The main areas of focus include digital learning, EdTech, Technical and Vocational Education and Training (TVET) and partnerships with local universities.

 Demand for UK schools and universities